fueryin/BRONZEBEARD-HD-PATCH/README.md

 ```

 ✅ Overwrite existing files when prompted.
-✅ Ensure Ascension’s HD patch is enabled in the launcher.
+✅ Ensure Ascension’s HD patch is enabled in the launcher
 ✅ Enable **DXVK** in the launcher for best results.

 ---